You Got a 3D Printer, Now What?

 You got your printer unboxed and put together.
 One of the very first things you should do with a new 3D printer is to calibrate your extruder and X Y Z steppers.
 3D printers are precise machines that rely on precise movements, that’s why stepper calibration is important.

 An un-calibrated 3D printer can cause all kinds of issues.
 This can be anything from under extrusion, over extrusion, parts that don’t fit properly, clogged nozzles, etc. We are going to go over on how to calibrate your VREF and X Y Z Steppers.
 If you don’t know what this means, don’t worry, we will walk through this together.
 There are also a couple of tools that you will need for this.
-Next, you will need a way to send terminal commands (G Code).
+Next, you will need to send terminal commands (G Code).

 - Digital Calipers (You can use standard calipers or a ruler, but I highly recommend digital calipers.)